Eagle River, Anchorage, Alaska: Sports

 There is a lot of local interest in sports: hockey, both indoor and outdoor soccer, baseball, softball, basketball, football, swimming/diving, hiking, and cross-country running and skiing.
 A bike trail runs alongside the Glenn Highway from Anchorage past Eagle River and to Chugiak.
 Sidewalks are available and kept clear most of the winter in the downtown area for walking and jogging along the Old Glenn Highway and Business Boulevard.
 Cross-country skiing trails are available along Birchwood Road near Chugiak High School and recently trails have been put in around Eagle River High School.
 Hockey, figure skating, leisure skating, and indoor soccer are available at the Harry J. McDonald Memorial Center, which hosted seven games at the 1989 World Junior Ice Hockey Championships.
 Outdoor soccer is available at the Russell Oberg Soccer Complex.
 Chugiak Youth Sports Association (CYSA) is a local non-profit organization that offers recreational team sport opportunities to the youth of Chugiak and Eagle River including soccer, basketball, volleyball and flag football.
 Eagle River Soccer Club (ERSC) provides pre-competitive soccer (U9 and U10) and recreational youth and adult leagues.
 Chugiak Soccer Club (CSC) provides competitive soccer for U11-U19 soccer players.

 Popular local activities include rafting, hiking, skiing and exploring the mountains.
 One of the more popular local hikes is up Mount Baldy, which overlooks the town.
 There is little fishing in the river, but anglers do gather at Fire and Mirror Lakes.

 The 1996 Arctic Winter Games were held in Chugiak and Eagle River.

 Media

 The Chugiak-Eagle River Star is a weekly newspaper that serves Eagle River, Chugiak, Eklutna, Peters Creek and Birchwood.
 The newspaper was founded in 1971 by Lee B. Jordan, who for decades remained active in the community as an authority on local history.
 He died in 2018.

 The Star is part of the Binkley Company family of newspapers and shares reporting resources with its nearby sister publication, the Anchorage Daily News.

-The ECHO is a community magazine focused on the same areas.

 From 1958 through 1973, The Knik Arm Courier covered the area.
 The Chugiak-Eagle River Historical Society maintains an online archives, saying, "The Knik Arm Courier, established by James and Marie McDowell in 1958, was published through 1973 and is a reliable source of information from that period in Chugiak-Eagle River’s history."